JeremyPP/randomResto/IDEAS.md

 - Choose between a json and a small MySQL DB to save the restaurant list. (will need to be a DB in the future).
 - Setup/create initial restaurant list
 - An item in the restaurant list must have: Name, address, category (cheap/expensive),...
 More to be defined later.
-- Display a different random item from the list every day.
+- Display a different random item from the list every day (algo should return differents combination cost/location/tags)

 ### LATER: